Tatenda Dalu, Ph.D.

 As (human) community dynamics are ever-changing, it has been recognized that, within a local context, it is usually challenging to identify the issues that the local people regard as important within conservation (Andrade and Rhodes, 2012).
 This creates great conflict of interest between the community and any potential conservation cause.
 With this in mind, the aim is to provide key ecological and conservation strategies for freshwater crabs.
 The resulting socio-ecological information has conservation value for any action plans that will be developed or initiated and, thus, be able to provide data on freshwater crab populations, threats, habitats preferences, and human associations.
 The aim is, through the involvement of local communities, schools, and university students, to develop human capital capacity that has knowledge of invertebrate projects and conservation, to avoid habitat loss or any associated threats in future.
 Awareness campaigns, which will be one of the main pillars, will foster the interaction and collaboration of different groups of people from the local communities up to the government level so that the conservation of these species will be a success.

-Barros, V. R., C. B. Field, D. J. Dokken, M. D. Mastrandrea, K. J. Mach, T. E. Bilir, et al., eds.
+Barros, Vicente R., Christopher B. Field, David Jon Dokken, Michael D. Mastrandrea, Katharine J. Mach, T. Eren Bilir, et al., eds.
 (2014).
-Climate Change 2014: Impacts, Adaptation and Vulnerability.
+Climate Change 2014: Impacts, Adaptation, and Vulnerability.
 Part B: Regional Aspects.
-Contribution of Working Group II to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change.
-Cambridge: Cambridge University Press.
+Working Group II Contribution to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change.
+Cambridge and New York: Cambridge University Press.